Ttxman/NanoTrans/README.md

 exact parameter string for executable is specified in Plugins.xml
 ### .NET assembly
 assembly and class are specified in Plugins.xml
-There are some basic
-on specified class public static method is called to do the importin/exporting
+On the specified class public static method is called to do the importin/exporting
 required formats are:
 import: Func<Stream, Transcription, bool> ... public static bool Import(Stream input, Transcription storage)
 export: Func<Transcription, Stream, bool> ... public static bool Export(Transcription t, Stream Output)